-After the school has opened in August 2020, Sias will apply for membership in three of the most prestigious international school organizations in Asia: EARCOS (East Asia Regional Council of School); ACAMIS (Association of Chinese and Mongolian International Schools) and AAIE (Association for Advancement of International Education).
-To belong to each of these organisations requires that Sias International School meet rigorous standards regarding educational programme, child protection, and learning facilities.
+Additionally, Sias IS will apply for membership in three of the most prestigious international school organizations in Asia: EARCOS (East Asia Regional Council of School); ACAMIS (Association of Chinese and Mongolian International Schools) and AAIE (Association for Advancement of International Education).
+To belong to each of these organizations requires that Sias IS meet rigorous standards regarding educational programme, child protection, and learning facilities.

 *Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme, or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org